Joint Embedding Variational Bayes: Pseudocode and implementation details

-\paragraph{Additional notes.} \begin{itemize} \item \textbf{ELBO structure.} Likelihood terms use \(\mathbf z_j.\mathrm{detach}()\), implementing the conditional ELBO of Section~\ref{sec:posterior} and Eq.~\eqref{eq:symmetric-elbo}, where each view predicts the latent representation of the opposite view under a fixed observation. \item \textbf{Variance parameterization.} The same diagonal variance \(\boldsymbol\sigma^2\) parameterizes both the Gaussian posterior and the directional Student--\(t\) likelihood, as described in Section~\ref{sec:whitening}.
-In practice, \(g_\phi\) may output an unconstrained vector that is passed through a \texttt{softplus} nonlinearity (and a small floor) to obtain \(\boldsymbol\sigma^2\); for clarity, the pseudocode assumes \(g_\phi\) directly returns \(\boldsymbol\sigma^2\). \item \textbf{Stability.} In practice, a small constant (e.g., \(10^{-6}\)) is used inside \texttt{normalize} (via \(\hat{\mathbf z} = \mathbf z / \max(\|\mathbf z\|,\varepsilon)\)) and as a floor on \(\boldsymbol\sigma^2\) to avoid division by zero and degenerate variances; we omit this from the interface for clarity. \item \textbf{Radial scale.} The radial likelihood uses \(\Delta r = \lVert \mathbf z\rVert - \lVert \mathbf s\rVert\) with the scale fixed to \(\lambda = 1\), as described in Section~\ref{sec:delta-r}. \item \textbf{Monte Carlo sampling.} Each expectation under \(q(\mathbf s \mid \mathbf z)\) in Eq.~\eqref{eq:train-loss} is approximated with a single reparameterized sample per view. \end{itemize}
+\begin{itemize} \item \textbf{ELBO structure.} Likelihood terms use \(\mathbf z_j.\mathrm{detach}()\), implementing the conditional ELBO of Section~\ref{sec:posterior} and Eq.~\eqref{eq:symmetric-elbo}, where each view predicts the latent representation of the opposite view under fixed-observation semantics.
+The same semantics can equivalently be implemented via an EMA target encoder in place of stop-gradient. \item \textbf{Numerical stability.} A small constant (\eg \(10^{-6}\)) is used inside \texttt{normalize} (via \(\hat{\mathbf z} = \mathbf z / \max(\|\mathbf z\|,\varepsilon)\)) and as a floor on \(\boldsymbol\sigma^2\) to avoid division by zero. \item \textbf{Radial scale.} The radial likelihood uses \(\Delta r = \lVert \mathbf z\rVert - \lVert \mathbf s\rVert\) with the scale fixed to \(\lambda = 1\), as described in Section~\ref{sec:delta-r}. \item \textbf{Monte Carlo sampling.} Each expectation under \(q(\mathbf s \mid \mathbf z)\) in the likelihood term can be approximated with \(K\) reparameterized samples per view, averaged over the \(K\) draws.
+In all reported experiments we use \(K{=}1\), as we note in Appendix~\ref{app:mc} that increasing \(K\) yields no measurable improvement. \item \textbf{Log-variance centering.} For high-dimensional embeddings (\(D{=}2048\)), the log-determinant \(\tfrac{1}{2}\sum_d\log\sigma_d^2\) in Eq.~\eqref{eq:dir-nll} grows as \(O(D)\) and can potentially lead to numerical destabilization in small variance regimes.
+To avoid this, the variance can be normalized to unit geometric mean within the directional likelihood, \(\sigma_{c,d}^2 = \sigma_d^2 / (\prod_j \sigma_j^2)^{1/D}\), so that \(\sum_d\log\sigma_{c,d}^2 = 0\) by construction.
+This reduces the log-determinant contribution to \(O(1)\) while leaving relative anisotropy and probabilistic semantics unchanged.
+The KL divergence (Eq.~\eqref{eq:kl-arch}) continues to use the original \(\boldsymbol\sigma^2\), so absolute scale is still regularized.
+In practice, this centering had no measurable impact in our setting and serves only as a numerical stabilizer.
+We apply this only for the ImageNet--1K evaluation (ResNet--50 \(D{=}2048\)) experiment, while all other experiments are trained stably without it as they use ResNet-18 (\(D{=}512\)). \end{itemize}